 Now that we have the keyboard code working, and can map it to whichever keys we like best, what should we do with it?
 As we previously mentioned, the stock code works well with GarageBand to play a simple scale, but what else could you do?

 There are loads of online games out there that use the keyboard to control them.
-One of our favourites is Doodle – see the link below.
+One of our favourites is Doodle here.
 This uses the left and right, up and down arrow keys to control your character’s movement, and space to fight baddies.
 So let’s use the Touch Board to control that!

 Good luck, and have fun – let us know what YOU make.

 You can also try using our Printed Sensors to create your game controllers.
 Just cut the Printed Sensors into the shape that you want and cold solder them to the board!
 Pretty easy.
 In this example, we cut out two arrows and a space invader button.
 We also coloured the buttons in blue, you can read more about how to do colour Printed Sensors here.